astrorama/PhosphorosDoc/source/user_manual/tmp/first_steps.rst

 files, either because of the big size and/or because there are different samples (with or without spectroscopic redshift for example).
-Assuming that these files are standard in a given survey, with the same column names in particular, the concept of **catalog type** is introduced.
-We consider that all catalog data files having identical column names, with photometric band names referring to the same filter belong to the same **catalog type**.
+Assuming that these files are standard in a given survey, with the same column names in particular, the concept of ``catalog type`` is introduced.
+We consider that all catalog data files having identical column names, with photometric band names referring to the same filter belong to the same ``catalog type``.

 One of the required configuration task is the mapping of the catalog photometry column names to the files providing the filter transmission curves.
-Using this concept, this mapping can be defined only once for all files of the same type **catalog type**.
+This mapping can be defined only once for all files of the same type ``catalog type``.

-The **catalog type** concept is also exploited to define the directory structure naming convention used to organize Phosphoros files and described in the next section.
+The ``catalog type`` concept is also exploited to define the directory structure naming convention used to organize Phosphoros files and described in the next section.

 .. _directory-organization: